 Local search advertising makes up the majority of Yelp’s revenue stream.
 The search ads are colored light orange and clearly labeled “Sponsored Results.”
 Paying advertisers are not allowed to change or re-order their reviews.

 Yelp originally depended upon giant RAIDs to store their logs, along with a single local instance of Hadoop.
-When Yelp made the move Amazon Elastic MapReduce, they replaced the RAIDs with Amazon Simple Storage Service (Amazon S3) and immediately transferred all Hadoop jobs to Amazon Elastic MapReduce.
+When Yelp made the move Amazon Elastic MapReduce (Amazon EMR), they replaced the RAIDs with Amazon Simple Storage Service (Amazon S3) and immediately transferred all Hadoop jobs to Amazon Elastic MapReduce.

 “We were running out of hard drive space and capacity on our Hadoop cluster,” says Yelp search and data-mining engineer Dave Marin.

 Yelp uses Amazon S3 to store daily logs and photos, generating around 100GB of logs per day.
 The company also uses Amazon EMR to power approximately 20 separate batch scripts, most of those processing the logs.
 Features powered by Amazon Elastic MapReduce include:

 - Auto complete as you type on search

 Their jobs are written exclusively in Python, while Yelp uses their own open-source library, mrjob, to run their Hadoop streaming jobs on Amazon EMR, with boto to talk to Amazon S3.
 Yelp also uses s3cmd and the Ruby Elastic MapReduce utility for monitoring.

 Yelp developers advise others working with AWS to use the boto API as well as mrjob to ensure full utilization of Amazon Elastic MapReduce job flows.
 Yelp runs approximately 200 Amazon Elastic MapReduce jobs per day, processing 3TB of data and is grateful for AWS Support that helped with their Hadoop application development.